Event: FINTECH Circle Autumn Drinks 2025

 Will your partner or spouse receive value on your death?

-Would you want to be sitting and running a business with them in the future?”
+Would you want to be sitting and running a business with the new third party in the

-David explained you can organise policies which would ensure you have liquid assets to be able to pay them the value of the shares.
+David explained you can organise policies which would ensure you have liquid assets to be able to pay inheritors the value of the shares.

-He also mentioned if you have your own company, you can pay up to the annual allowance of £60,000 per annum.
-And even if you’re paying yourself a nominal salary, such as £10,000 or £12,000, you can still pay from the business a contribution of £60,000 as part of your overall remuneration package.
+He also mentioned if you have your own company, you can contribute to a pension up to the annual allowance of £60,000 per annum.
+And even if you’re paying yourself a nominal salary, such as £10,000 or £12,000, you can still pay from the business a contribution of £60,000 as part of your overall remuneration package into your pension.

-So although pensions, they have been in the news quite a bit, as they may be subject to IHT in the future.
-It’s still one of the most tax efficient ways of withdrawing monies from the business for your future benefit.
+So, although pensions have been in the news quite a bit lately, as they are coming into scope for IHT, they are still one of the most tax-efficient ways of withdrawing money from the business for your future benefit.
 Other tips included:

-“…It is important to review any plans that you have at the moment.
-So I’ve covered the protection and retirement planning.
-Tax efficient saving.”
+“…It is important to review any existing plans you have at the moment, beyond protection and retirement planning, so also think about tax efficient saving.”

-David also explained that as he is an advisor he can provide you with advice on all different types of investment structure.
-So those can include ISAs as a starting point or individual savings accounts.
+David explained that as he is an advisor, he can provide advice on all the different types of investment structures.
+These can include ISAs as a starting point or individual savings accounts.

-“…If you’re not doing those at the moment, you can save up to £20,000 a year.
+“…If you’re not using those at the moment, you can save up to £20,000 a year.
 I would encourage you to consider these if you have cash savings available.”

-Finally, David told our audience that it’s really planning ahead for a business sale.
-He advised NOT to leave it until the last minute. it’s really important you get a good team working with you in the early days.
-Because how you structure your remuneration before the sale can affect the sale price.
-It’s looking at how will you have sufficient to live from on that sale.
+Finally, David told our audience that it’s essential to plan for a business sale.
+He advised NOT to leave it until the last minute and get a good team working with you in the early days.
+How you structure your remuneration before the sale can affect the sale price, so it’s important to look at how you will have sufficient funds to live on from the sale.
 MHA Wealth can assist with cash flow modelling to show you how long your wealth would last.

 Keynote: Paul Mansfield